 Records can be requested during normal office hours.
 Department offices are open 7:45 AM-11:45 AM and 12:30 PM-4:30 PM, Monday through Friday, except holidays.
 Some records may only be available at the Department's main offices at 1 West Wilson Street, P.O.
 Box 7850, Madison, Wisconsin 53707.

-If no other copy fee is set by law, the usual charge for each side of a photocopied page is 25 cents.
+If no other copy fee is set by law, the standard charge for each side of a photocopied page is $0.25.
 If a record is in a form that cannot be photocopied, you may be charged the actual cost of producing a copy.
+Reproduction costs will not be charged on a per page basis if the Department provides electronic copies of records that already exist in electronic format.
+The Department will not charge for the cost of reviewing records for possible redaction or removal of confidential information.
+If a fee for locating a record is set by law, you will be charged that fee; otherwise, if the cost of locating a record exceeds $50, an hourly charge will be imposed for staff time at the hourly rate of salary and benefits for the lowest paid employee capable of performing the task.
 In addition, if copies are mailed or shipped to you, you may be asked to pay for the actual cost of the mailing or shipping.
-If a fee for locating a record is set by law, you will be charged that fee; otherwise, the cost of locating a record may be charged only if the actual cost of locating the record is $50 or more.
 Prepayment of costs may be required if total costs exceed $5 or if otherwise required by law.
-The Department will not charge for the cost of reviewing records for possible redaction or removal of confidential information.

 If you have questions or if you require assistance accessing Department of Health Services public records, please contact the specific division or office identified above.